 You may be thinking a few aches and pains and bloating after dinner are signs you are just getting older or are because of something you just ate.
 I’m sorry to tell you that there is likely something quite serious happening, and it was something you ate, but it was weeks ago.

 If there is an underlying systemic imbalance, for example, if you’ve been suffering from low energy, fatigue, low mood or anxiety for more than two years, then the risk factors of metabolic syndrome increase as these are indications that you are at greater risk of insulin resistance.

 Every symptom mentioned is closely linked to three main metabolic pathways.

 An easy way to remember them is to think of the Ds: Delivery, Detox and Deficiency.

 Improve poor metabolic health by focusing on the delivery of energy in the cells!

 Our metabolic pathways are responsible for the delivery of energy into every cell in your body, the clearance of waste and toxins and the absorption of vitamins and nutrients from the food you eat.

 The most important metabolic pathway is the delivery of energy from the food you eat into your cells for every function in your body.
-Any systemic imbalance in energy delivery into the cells results in insulin resistance syndrome, at the core of most metabolic symptoms.
+At the core of most metabolic symptoms, any systemic imbalance in energy delivery into the cells results in insulin resistance syndrome.

 This creates further concerns, as undiagnosed insulin resistance will impact the function of your liver, which plays a central role to play in the systemic regulation of blood sugars.